KTanAug21/fly.io-livewire-snippets/README.md

 ## Deploying through Fly.io
 1. Follow the deployment instructions [here](https://fly.io/docs/laravel/).
 2. This repository is using an sqlite database stored in `/storage/database/`.
 Please follow [Fly setup here](https://fly.io/docs/laravel/the-basics/databases/#sqlite-in-a-laravel-fly-app) to Volumize the storage folder and persist data in it, including the `/storage/database/database.sqlite`.
-3. This repo is configured with Github CI Actions!
+3. This repo is configured with Github CI Actions for auto deployment!
 So any git push to the repo sends an automatic re-deployment of my Fly App!
 Read how to quickly [set up here](https://fly.io/docs/laravel/the-basics/github-actions/).
 3. You might run into "Mix manifest not found" error.
 If so, quickly remove `public/hot` from your `.gitignore` file

 ## Constitution